The Cheshire West and Chester Council Youth Service is part of the Early Help and Prevention Service.

 Choices and Buddies provide young people with a safe and welcoming environment to socialise with their friends, peers and to meet new people.
 We provide tailored programme plans that meet the needs of the young people.
 We encourage engagement and participation in developing social skills, life skills and independent living, such as personal safety, healthy relationships and friendships, healthy cooking, budgeting and recreational activities, arts and craft, music, pool and table tennis.
 Young people participate and have a voice in the programme planning of events and activities.

-Amplify Youth Music Project - in Northwich and coming soon to Chester
+Amplify Youth Music Project - in Northwich and Chester

 Amplify Youth Music project offers a safe creative space for young people to be part of a creative community and explore their art and creative skills to increase their potential.
 From learning to play an instrument, becoming a member of a band, developing music skills or taking part in music workshops, there are also opportunities for young people to create their own projects such as graffiti art, photography, film making and animation.

 Amplify Youth Music Project performs music events in the community.
 These events offer young musicians the first opportunity to perform in a safe, supportive environment and build their confidence.

 Young people can seek one to one support when they need it, on any worries or concerns they may have.
 This could include self-harm, mental health and wellbeing, Teenage Relationship Abuse (TRA) and drugs and alcohol.